 #5 – Make the morning of memorable.

 The night before the first day of school, get everything ready.
-Get backpacks packed with snacks, change of clothes, paperwork, etc. And lay out the first day of school clothes with the awesome Stride Rite Leepz shoes.
+Get backpacks packed with snacks, change of clothes, paperwork, etc. And lay out the first day of school clothes.
 Do whatever you can the night before to make the morning of not quite so hectic.

 Then on the morning of, make a fun breakfast, put out activity placemats, write silly notes for our kids.
 Take first day of school pictures so you can look back and see how much they’ve grown.
 Do whatever it is that will have you both enjoying your last few hours together rather than stressing out about every little thing.